forelleblau/ioBroker.gsmsms/README.md

 #### Path to Serial Port - required.

-e.g. `/dev/ttyUSB0` or `/dev/serial/by-id/xxxxxxxxxxx` (by-id is more stabel, ttyUSBx can change with a reboot)
+e.g. `/dev/ttyUSB0` or `/dev/serial/by-id/xxxxxxxxxxx` (by-id is more stable, ttyUSBx can change with a reboot)

 #### Your SIM PIN